General Assembly (GA) Scholarships & Grants for Youth and Young Adults

 UPDATE May 15th, 2020: Due to the generosity of our current 2020 registrants, additional registration scholarships have been made available!

 There are several funding sources available that are accessible via the General Assembly Unified Scholarship Application.

 A list of funding sources and a link to the online application can be found on the Scholarship Opportunities for Attending General Assembly page.

 Youth Group Grants

 Youth in groups who are applying for these grants may still apply for individual financial aid awards under the General Assembly combined scholarships funding application.
-However, we ask that groups indicate on their Youth Group Grant application which youth (or young adults) are also applying for those individual awards.
+Please indicate as such on your Youth Group Grant application which youth (or young adults) are also applying for those individual financial aid.

 Special thanks to the Katie Tyson Fund for Youth and Young Adult Ministries, which is dedicated to kindling the sparks of leadership among Unitarian Universalist youth and young adults.
 The fund supports scholarships, grants, and programs for youth and young adult projects, conferences, outreach, and more.